mist232/-Interact-with-the-Windows-Registry-Editor-using-python/README.md

 3. Ensure the guest operating system has **administrative privileges**.

-4. Copy the script to the virtual machine using shared folders or other methods.
+4. Copy the script or executable file to the virtual machine using shared folders or other methods.

 5. Follow the steps mentioned above to open a command prompt with administrative privileges within the virtual machine.